-The concentrations of TCE, DCE, and TCA in the air stripper effluent were below the detection limit of 1 μ g/L throughout 2010.
+Except for the July (1.2 μ g/L) and the August (1.1 μ g/L) samples, the concentrations of TCE in the air stripper effluent were below the detection limit of 1 μ g/L during the remaining months of 2011; the concentration of DCE and TCA in the effluent were below the detection limit of 1 μ g/L throughout 2011.
 Total chromium concentrations in the effluent were essentially the same as those in the influent.